Grace of My Heart: Production

 The story is loosely based on the career arc of singer-songwriter Carole King, who, like Denise, started out writing songs in the Brill Building for artists like Aretha Franklin, The Drifters, and Little Eva.
-The character Jay Phillips is loosely modeled on Brian Wilson of The Beach Boys.
+The character of Joel Milner is a pastiche of Phil Spector and song publisher Lester Sill.
+Jay Phillips is loosely modeled on Brian Wilson of The Beach Boys.

 Allison Anders said she was inspired to make the film as a fan of the girl group The Shangri-Las.
-She was also inspired by the Alan Betrock book Girl Groups: The Story of A Sound, which contained photos of "Carole King and Gerry Goffin then others like Cynthia Weil and Barry Mann...it was interesting to read what Alan had to say about what that time was like back then and how they were all really just kids when they had been apart of that."
+She was also inspired by the Alan Betrock book Girl Groups: The Story of A Sound, which contained photos of "Carole King and Gerry Goffin then others like Cynthia Weil and Barry Mann...it was interesting to read what Alan had to say about what that time was like back then and how they were all really just kids when they had been a part of that."

-Martin Scorsese is credited as Grace of My Hearts executive producer, and the film is co-edited by Scorsese’s longtime editor Thelma Schoonmaker.
+Martin Scorsese is credited as Grace of My Hearts executive producer, and the film is co-edited by Scorsese's longtime editor Thelma Schoonmaker.